sculpin/sculpin.io/source/documentation/content-types/custom-types.md

 ---

 You can create your own custom content types with Sculpin.
-To do so, you configure `sculpin_content_types` in `app/config/sculpin_kernel.yml`.
+To do so, configure `sculpin_content_types` in `app/config/sculpin_kernel.yml` by following the guidelines outlined below.

-The end result is one or more data providers and optionally some taxonomy related data providers and index generators.
+The end result will be one or more data providers and optionally some taxonomy-related data providers (like "tags" on blog posts) and index generators.

-The content types bundle uses rules to derive some values automatically so that you have to configure less things.
-Everything can be overridden, though, so you are not going to be stuck with some unfortunate decisions made by Sculpin's default logic.
+The content types bundle uses rules to derive some values automatically so that you have to configure fewer things.
+Everything can be overridden, though, so you can tailor the configuration if you're not satisfied by Sculpin's default guesses.

 ---

 ## Configuration

 Content types are defined by configuring the `sculpin_content_types` section of `app/config/sculpin_kernel.yml`.
 The top level keys in this node are considered the type names.
 Each type can have additional configuration.

 ### Type Configuration Keys

 For a given type name (the keys in the `sculpin_content_types` configuration), the following keys are available:

  * **singular_name**:
    The singularized name for the type.
 Defaults to the result of calling a singularize function on the type name.
  * **type**:
    The type of content type, either **path** or **meta**.
 Essentially, this is how Sculpin determines *how* it will select the content type.
    Either based on path or on some meta information.
  * **path**:
    If `type: path`, the path that will be used to locate this type.
    Defaults to the type name with a `_` prepended. (so, for a content type named `talks`, the default path would be `_talks`)
  * **meta_key**:
    If `type: meta`, the meta key that will be used to locate this type.
    Defaults to `type`.
  * **meta**:
    If `type: meta`, the value of the meta key that will be used to locate this type.
 Defaults to the singularized name.
  * **publish_drafts**:
    Whether or not to publish drafts of this type.
 In the production environment this defaults to **false**.
 Otherwise, the default value is **true**.
  * **layout**:
    The default layout to use for this type.
 Defaults to the singularized name of the type.
  * **permalink**:
    The default permalink to use for this type.
  * **enabled**:
    Whether or not the content type should be enabled.
 Defaults to `true`.

 ---

 ## The Content Create Command

-New in Sculpin 3.0, the `sculpin content:create` command will automatically define the YML changes and create placeholder HTML/Markdown for your specified content type.
+New in Sculpin 3.0, the `sculpin content:create` command will automatically define the YML changes and create placeholder HTML and Markdown assets for your specified content type.

 ### Usage